 At this time, a mixture of peat moss, topsoil, and coconut fiber will do wonders for them; retaining humidity and allowing easy burrowing.

-As they turn arboreals, mixtures heavier on dirt will be enough since they’ll spend most of their time climbing.
+As they get older and adopt their arboreal nature, mixtures heavier on dirt will be enough since they’ll spend most of their time climbing.

 Juveniles use 1-gallon tanks with enough substrate for some digging.
 Once they reach adulthood, height over width is the rule for their tanks; a 5 gallons enclosure, around 12″ x 8″ x 8″ should be enough space for them to be comfortable.